 Knitting in the round creates tubes, which are perfect as-is when you make hats, socks, or long tubular scarves.
 However, other garments require openings to accommodate arms, neck, and cardigan openings.

 Steek stitches are extra stitches added where one of those required openings needs to be.
 Steeks allow the knitting to continue uninterrupted.
 Later, the steek’s stitches are cut down the middle to make an opening.
 To discourage raveling, the steek stitches are often reinforced before the cutting occurs.

-Although any garment can potentially be steeked, the technique was developed for traditional knitting, and traditional materials offer the best success.
+Although any garment can potentially be steeked, the technique was developed for traditional knitting.
+Therefore, traditional materials offer the best success.
 Wool works well for steeking because of its inherent property of sticking to itself.
-With traditional woolen-spun yarns such as Shetland wool, it is possible to cut the steek opening without special preparation because of the “grippy” nature of the fiber—and also because the stitches are reluctant to ravel laterally.
+With traditional woolen-spun yarns such as Shetland wool, it is possible to cut the steek opening without special preparation because of the “grippy” nature of the fiber — and also because the stitches are reluctant to ravel laterally.

 I like to use an even number of stitches for steeks, keeping the center two stitches in the same color, which makes it very clear where to cut.
 The examples in this tutorial use eight stitches.
 I’ve used the same colors for the steek as were used on the current row of the chart: background, pattern, background, pattern, pattern, background, pattern, background.

 When you embark on your own steeking adventures, I suggest practicing on a swatch or two made of the same material as your garment.
 That way, you won’t encounter surprises when it comes time to cut the fabric of the garment you have devoted yourself to for so long.
 Think of practice swatches not as a burden, but as an intriguing line of inquiry — science, perhaps!

 Only by practicing the various methods will you find the one most suited to your fiber, your project, and your own inclinations.